imranhasan22/handbook_imran/android.md

 # Inflater
 The primary purpose of LayoutInflater is to convert an XML layout file into a view object that can be used in your activity or fragment so that you can access it programmatically.

 Each xml inside layout directory is not an activity.
 If it's an activity you can access it it by it's corresponding java file.
 But what about those file which is not an activity.
-There LayoutInflater comes, you can access those layout which are not not an activity by LayoutInflater.
+There LayoutInflater comes, you can access those layout which are not an activity by LayoutInflater.

 __LayoutInflater Instance:__
 ```